EDUCBA

 10. Risk identification & mitigation

-One of the most important roles of a project manager is to identify the potential risks of projects which are about to occur or already occurred in the project and finding a way out or mitigation measures for the same.
+One of the essential roles of a project manager is to identify the potential risks of projects which are about to occur or have already occurred in the project and find a way out or mitigation measures for the same.

 11. Monitoring & controlling

-• Necessary Material & labor reconciliations are carried out at regular intervals to ensure that the project is always in prescribed budgetary provisions.
+• Necessary Material & labor reconciliations are carried out regularly to ensure the project is always in prescribed budgetary provisions.

 12. Management information systems

-• The project manager is accountable for each, and every aspect of the project and management shall evaluate his/her performance on their commitments & value additions to the project.
+• The project manager is accountable for every aspect of the project, and management shall evaluate their performance on their commitments & value additions to the project.

 For example, WPR (weekly progress report), MPR (Monthly progress report), CPD (Critical Path Delay Report), CCR (Cost center report), etc.